coderbyheart/fw-nrfconnect-nrf-docker/README.md

 > _:green_apple: Note:_ The prebuilt images are not available for `arm64` architecture (Apple M1), because GitHub Actions don't have hosted runners with Apple M1 yet.

 To use the pre-built image [`coderbyheart/fw-nrfconnect-nrf-docker:main`](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker); just add `coderbyheart/` before the image name and `:tag` after.
 Replace `tag` with one of the [available tags](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker/tags) on the Dockerhub image.
-The only difference between the tags are which pip dependencies that will be pre-installed in the image based on the different `requirements.txt` files from the `nrf`-repository´s west dependencies.
+The only difference between the tags are which Python dependencies are pre-installed in the image based on the different `requirements.txt` files from the nRF Connect SDK repository's west dependencies.

     docker run --rm -v ${PWD}:/workdir/project coderbyheart/fw-nrfconnect-nrf-docker:main ...